Saunas are gaining in popularity for their myriad health benefits, from boosting the immune system to weight loss.

 Dry and steam saunas take up a lot of power to run, up to three (or even five times) as much as other types of saunas, like infrared.

-As opposed to dry and steam saunas, far infrared sauna use infrared light rays (also called far-infrared rays), which are radiant, to heat your body directly.
+As opposed to dry and steam saunas, far infrared saunas use infrared light rays (also called far-infrared rays), which are radiant, to heat your body directly.

 Depending on the size you buy, there will be a certain number of infrared heaters.